gecrooks/weblogo/docs/index.rst

 Distribution and Modification
 -----------------------------

-This package is distributed under the new BSD Open Source License.
+This package is distributed under the MIT Open Source License.
 Please see the LICENSE.txt file for details on copyright and licensing.
 The WebLogo source code can be downloaded from https://github.com/WebLogo/weblogo